mikegajda/simplified_english/README.md

 # simplified_english
-this is the python script that runs the translation engine at simplifiedenglish.org
+this is the collection of scripts that run the translation engine at simplifiedenglish.org